 There is a strange sense of connection between the beaches and the sands and bodies who forget the oceans in the colder times.
 Friends out of convenience is how I view this.
 Of course, this is only an analogy between us.

-We find ourselves with the questions, “What do I do” or “How do I endure?” and as I write this to you; I openly admit that in all fairness, I am not sure that victory or success translates the same way to anyone else.
+We find ourselves with the questions, “What do I do” or “How do I endure?”
+As I write this to you, I openly admit that in all fairness, I am not sure that victory or success translates the same way to anyone else.